 There are many illnesses that cause the symptoms of COVID-19.
 Because of this, it can be hard to know when to seek care.

 University Health Services encourages any student who may be concerned that they have any of the symptoms above, or if they are experiencing any unusual symptoms, to call University Health Services at 541-346-2770 before visiting.
 Our clinical team members will assess the student’s illness, provide care instructions, and inform students what to expect once they arrive, if a visit to University Health Services is deemed necessary.

 If You Start Feeling Sick

 - Stay home to avoid infecting other people.
 If you must be around other people, try to stay six feet away from them and wear a mask or cloth face covering.

 - Call first.
-Call the University Health Center at 541-346-2770 before coming in.
-Our clinical staff will assess the student's illness, provide care instructions, and inform students what to expect once they arrive, if a visit to the University Health Center is deemed necessary, to see about getting tested.
+Call University Health Services at 541-346-2770 before coming in.
+Our clinical staff will assess the student's illness, provide care instructions, and inform students what to expect once they arrive, if a visit to University Health Services is deemed necessary, to see about getting tested.

 - Cover your coughs and sneezes with a tissue, then throw the tissue in the trash and wash your hands.
 If you do not have a tissue, use the crook of your elbow.

 - Do not go to class.
 Be sure to notify your instructor, however, that you are sick and find out what you need to do to keep up with your classwork.